-ACE volunteers on the Shimongwe Wildlife Veterinary Experience had a truly amazing and once in a lifetime experience last week!
+ACE volunteers on the Shimongwe Wildlife Veterinary Experience had a once-in-a-lifetime experience last week!

 Once back at the clinic the cheetah was put in a secure cage and kept for observation for two days.
 The cheetah was then released into a safe environment.
-If the volunteers did not spot the cheetah and help it, it would definitely have died.
+If the volunteers had not spotted the cheetah and helped it, it would definitely have died.
 They quite literally saved her life!